More musings on Whitman

 You shall not heap up what is call’d riches,

-They are lines often ignored in favor of the more romantic aspects of this seminal poem.
-The parts about encompassing all directions, meeting people and taking their counsel, taking in the vast spaces, and going where winds blow, waves dash, and the Yankee clipper speeds by under full sail.
+These lines are often overlooked in favor of the more romantic passages—the parts about encompassing all directions, meeting people and taking their counsel, taking in the vast spaces, and going where the winds blow, waves dash, and the Yankee clipper speeds by under full sail.

 Lines full of energy and potential.
-Making almost anyone wanting to pack a bag and just go!
+Making almost anyone want to pack a bag and just go!

-In my twenties, the romantic aspects of The Song of The Open Road were easy to grasp.
-I followed a long brown path and embraced the changes it brought in my life.
-The first lines of this poem teem with promise, freedom, and the urge the reader to move on.
+In my twenties, the romantic aspects of The Song of the Open Road were easy to grasp.
+I followed a long, brown path and welcomed the changes it brought to my life.
+The first lines of this poem teem with promise, freedom, and the urge to move on.
 What is there to lose?
-Only liberty and the experience of the open road are to be gained.
+You can only experience the liberty of the open road.

-Twenty-years later, the lines from the eleventh portion of the poem perhaps speak more loudly.
+Twenty years later, the lines from the eleventh section speak louder.

 It is easy to continue on the path of the old smooth prizes.
-But the rough new prizes can offer so much potential.
-There is more to give up in our 40s versus the 20s.
-But seems so much more to gain in the process.
-It is a matter of trying a calculated risk and having the freedom to do so.
+However, the rough new prizes can offer immense potential.
+There is more to give up in our 40s than in our 20s.
+But it seems there is so much more to gain in the process.
+It is a matter of taking a calculated risk and having the freedom to do so.

-The poem transcends the time it was written with a message that will be true in the 1850s, the 1950s, now, or when most of us will be long gone.
+Whitman didn’t write this poem for the social media age, where every moment is curated and every journey appears seamless.
+The poem transcends the time it was written, with a message that will remain true in the 1850s, the 1950s, now, and when most of us will be long gone.

 Take to the open road.
-The journey will not be smooth or perfect.
-But, as Whitman promises, the rewards can be vast.
+The journey won’t be smooth or perfect.
+And perhaps rough.
+But as Whitman promises, the rewards can be vast.

 That’s enough musings on Whitman for a bit.
 Back to pretty photos, oddball gear discussion, or a take on an outdoor issue next.
 I promise. 🙂